ThomasPrikryl/angular-introduction/README.md

 ## I: Examples

 It contains examples of basic JS/TS features (as a refresher) as well as building blocks used in Angular.
-You can find examples and exercises under `src/examples`
+You can find examples under `src/examples`

 ## II: Travelling App